nest-desktop/nest-desktop/docs/user/usage-insite.rst

   recorder.set({"record_to": "insite"})
   ...

-Now, Insite recording module collects activity events from modified recording devices.
+Now, the Insite recording module collects activity events from the modified recording devices.
 The client receives activity from the Insite ``Access Node`` on another port (default: ``8080``).

-For more information about Insite, please visit the official `documentation of Insite <https://vrgrouprwth.github.io/insite/>`__ from the VR Group in RWTH Aachen.
+For more information about Insite, please visit the official `documentation of Insite <https://vrgrouprwth.github.io/insite/>`__ from the VR Group at RWTH Aachen.

 |